Skip to Content

 Florida is one of several states that classifies narcotics based on schedules.
 According to Florida Statutes § 893.03, controlled substances are outlined in different classes, ranging from Schedule I to Schedule V, from the least addictive with commonly used medical purposes to the most addictive with no known medical use.

-• Schedule I — High potential for abuse and no acknowledged medical use
+• High potential for abuse, no accepted medical use.

-• Schedule V — Lowest potential for abuse and accepted medical uses
+• Low potential for abuse and dependence.
+Accepted medical use.

 The penalties for drug possession charges vary largely based on the schedule of the drug or drugs involved in the offense.
 For instance, drugs with a lower schedule often do not carry the same harsh punishments as other more serious controlled substances.